rocky-linux/documentation/docs/books/nvchad/custom/lsp.md

 The use of LSPs greatly aids the editing process, enriching it with advanced features.
 It also allows us to keep track of its consistency in real time.
 It is definitely a tool to have in our IDE.

-The introduction of *Mason*, although some manual intervention is still required to configure the environment, has made available an automated procedure for the installation of language servers, and more importantly, allows us to avoid the periodic checks for updates that would have been necessary in the case of manual installation.
+The introduction of *Mason*, although some manual intervention is still required to configure the environment, has made available an automated procedure for the installation of language servers.
+More importantly, it allows us to avoid the periodic checks for updates that would have been necessary in the case of manual installation.
 Once installed and configured, all our servers will be upgradeable from the *Mason GUI* with a simple press of the <kbd>U</kbd> key.